Emergent Behavior Models in Multi-Agent Systems for Large-Scale Space Exploration

 -

-Obstacle potential field U guides repulsion; steering v’ normalized and clamped by max acceleration.
+Obstacle potential field U guides repulsion; steering v’ normalized and clamped by max acceleration and max turn-rate .

 -